Semaglutide vs tirzepatide for weight loss: which one wins in 2026

 Choose tirzepatide if you want the strongest weight-loss effect available, you tolerate moderate GI side effects during titration, or semaglutide has plateaued for you.
 Patients with type 2 diabetes who need both glucose control and weight loss often benefit more from tirzepatide’s dual mechanism.

-PeptideRx prescribes both molecules with B-12 and glycine carrier options.
-The Semaglutide/B12 starter is the cheapest entry point in the catalog; Tirzepatide/B12 is the strongest pharmacological option.
+RxPepsDirect prescribes both molecules with B-12 and glycine carrier options.
+The Semaglutide/B12 starter is the cheapest peptide we offer in this category; Tirzepatide/B12 is the strongest pharmacological option.
 Patients with documented B-12 sensitivity should ask about the glycine carrier variants.

 Bottom line